mphiliposian/tddrisk/README.md

 - [ ] If the player has less than 5 cards after recieving them from the enemy, then they must wait until their next turn to turn in a set.

 #### Ending an attack
-- [ ] The player end their attacks at anytime durring the attack phase.
+- [x] The player end their attacks at anytime durring the attack phase. https://ada.csse.rose-hulman.edu/csse376-s1-g/risk/commit/7524b8082ca45a7d4f9b6f7341a779d322e2c46c
-- [ ] If the player captured atleast one territory, then the place recieves a RISK card.
+- [x] If the player captured atleast one territory, then the place recieves a RISK card. https://ada.csse.rose-hulman.edu/csse376-s1-g/risk/commit/4dcf4705dd086373d8fe11c435d8866df6e974f2
-- [ ] The player then continues to the Fortify phase
+- [x] The player then continues to the Fortify phase https://ada.csse.rose-hulman.edu/csse376-s1-g/risk/commit/cfcdd175071192057df928f61b8a73125a8d245f

 ### Fortifying
-- [ ] Players can move units from one territory to anotherr territory as long as a set of adjacent or connected paths connect them.
+- [ ] Players can move units from one territory to another territory as long as a set of adjacent or connected paths connect them.
 - [ ] The Player must also leave atleast one unit behind when moving units to a new territory.

 ## Continuing the game